There are numerous tax write-offs for self-employed professionals that individuals can claim to save thousands of dollars.

 - Publication, dues, and subscriptions: The cost of specialized magazines, journals, and books directly related to your business is tax deductible.

-- Membership in professional or industry associations: Any membership dues paid to associations or professional organizations that directly relates to one’s business is fully deductible.
+- Membership in professional or industry associations: Any membership dues paid to associations or professional organizations that relate directly to one’s business are fully deductible.

 - Office supplies: As long as office supplies are used for the sole purpose of running a business, this is fully deductible.

-- Advertising and marketing: Any advertising and promotional costs such as cost of flyers, web advertisements, and business cards are fully deductible.
+- Advertising and marketing: Any advertising and promotional costs, such as flyers, web advertisements, and business cards, are fully deductible.

 - Professional services for your business: Bookkeeping, legal fees, inspection fees, and even tax preparation costs that are attributed can be deducted.

-Maintaining records of these expenses is important when filing for deductions.
-Scan them into the computer and upload to your accounting software as often as possible.
-Although the IRS only requires for receipts on expenses that exceed $75, this practice will correct errors and help you respond effectively to any questions from the IRS.
+Maintaining records of these expenses is important when claiming deductions.
+Scan receipts into the computer and upload them to your accounting software as often as possible.
+Although the IRS only requires receipts on expenses that exceed $75, this practice will correct errors and help you respond effectively to any questions from the IRS.

-Keeping track of business expenses you can deduct at tax time can be a challenge, but the potential savings is worth it.
-The tax code can change often though, so it’s important that you check for updates regularly—some deductions may be eliminated or reduced, and new ones may be added.
-As a best practice, save all financial records stemming from any expenses you incur that may be eligible for write-off, including internet bills, mileage, and meals.
+Keeping track of business expenses you can deduct at tax time can be challenging, but the potential savings is worth it.
+The tax code can change often, though, so you must check for updates regularly—some deductions may be eliminated or reduced, and new ones may be added.
+As a best practice, save all financial records from any expenses that may be eligible for the tax write-offs for self-employed, such as internet bills, mileage, and meals.